January in New York State, USA

 Accommodation

 The majority of all Hartwick College students live on campus – both American and international students.
-Students will stay in Sophomore and Junior housing, in shared rooms, with standard features including; security swipe card, 24/7 security, wifi, linen pack, bed, desk, chair, storage space, lamp, bathroom and access to the fitness centre.
+Students will stay in University housing, in shared rooms, with standard features including; security swipe card, 24/7 security, wifi, linen pack, bed, desk, chair, storage space, lamp, shared single gender bathrooms and access to the fitness centre.
 Common area facilities include TV lounge area, shared kitchen and laundry room facilities, study areas / lounges, shared sporting facilities and Resident Advisors on site and available 24/7.

 A student meal plan will also be provided, consisting of three (3) meals per day during the week, and two (2) per day on weekends (brunch and dinner).